joliet/joliet.github.io/_projects/kits-roles-project.md

 In 2019, I conducted usability testing for a new design and discovered that users were confused about role names and permissions in our product, Kits.
 Kits is a middleware product that integrates with many other apps has two different types of 'kits' - one for learning and one for collaboration.
 The same set of roles were used for both types - instructor, assistant, and student.
 Users did not associate these role with collaboration kits, nor were they able to translate these roles easily to roles in integrated apps.

+---

-Using what I learned from the usability testing about users understanding of roles, I created a project plan to improve role naming.
+Using what I learned through testing, I created a project plan to improve role naming.

 **Problem**: Users don't associate existing role names with collaboration kits.